bp: 100 years in Oman

-Combined, Khazzan and Ghazeer produce 1.5 billion cubic feet of gas a day and more than 65,000 barrels a day of associated condensate.
-With an estimated 10.5 trillion cubic feet of recoverable gas resources, the block has the capacity to deliver approximately 35% of Oman’s total gas demand.
+bp has a long history of oil and gas exploration and production in the region.
+In Oman, bp is the operator of Block 61 (Khazzan and Ghazeer) and holds 40% interest.
+OQEP holds 30% interest, PTTEP holds 20% and PC Oman Ventures Limited, a wholly owned subsidiary of Petronas, holds 10%.
+Block 61 produces 1.5 billion cubic feet of gas a day and nearly 55,000 barrels a day of associated condensate.
+With an estimated 10.5 trillion cubic feet of recoverable gas resources.
+The block has the capacity to deliver around 35% of Oman’s total gas demand.

-Gas from Block 61 is distributed for domestic consumption via Oman’s national gas grid, while also boosting availability of feedstock supply for Oman LNG. bp Trading and Shipping purchases 1.1 million tonnes a year of LNG from Oman LNG under a seven-year deal that started in 2018.
+Gas from Block 61 is distributed for domestic consumption via Oman’s national gas grid, while also boosting availability of feedstock supply for Oman LNG.

-Our people are our most valuable asset and central to our success.
-We're committed to developing a world class team who live our values every day.
+We’re committed to developing a world class team who live our values every day.
 To achieve this, we’re focused on developing great leaders, creating a truly global workforce and growing the right capabilities – underpinned by a safe, diverse and inclusive culture, where everyone feels valued and able to deliver to the best of their abilities.

-The bp Challenge programme was launched in the UK in the early 1990s and was introduced to Oman in 2010.
+The bp graduate programme was launched in the UK in the early 1990s and was introduced to Oman in 2010.
 The competency-based programme is designed to prepare graduates for roles across bp Oman’s business.
 It helps bring consistency in leadership and technical development across the wider company.

 Working abroad is a recognized way to gain and share knowledge and experience. bp Oman currently has several staff working in some of bp’s worldwide operations, helping to boost their capabilities, including those who hold senior positions.
+Over the past 17 years, we have placed 57 Omanis in global roles, contributing to different regions and entities and offering more than 200 Omanis international assignments.

 bp Oman’s overall goal is to create a sustainable legacy that supports Oman’s strategic goals for energy security and long-term economic diversification, whilst empowering local people, helping create a self-sufficiency and progressive future.